learningequality/kolibri/docs/install/_system_requirements.rst

 Hardware requirements
 ---------------------

-.. tip:: You can download the full `Kolibri Hardware Guide <https://learningequality.org/r/hardware-guide>`_ and examples of `Hardware Configurations for Kolibri <https://learningequality.org/r/hardware>`_ as PDF documents.
+.. tip:: Below you will find general recommendations regarding hardware requirements.
+To read more detailed information and find out examples of hardware setups that have been implemented by our partners and users, download the full `Kolibri Hardware Guide <https://learningequality.org/r/hardware-guide>`_ and examples of `Hardware Configurations for Kolibri <https://learningequality.org/r/hardware>`_ (PDF documents).

 Clients
 ^^^^^^^